-- Associate degree in Law Enforcement Investigations (AAS), Fire Protection Technology (AAS), or Emergency Medical Service Professions (AAS). - Please consult with academic advisor or department chair if you have an associate degree in another field. - Must have earned a cumulative Grade Point Average (GPA) of 2.5 or higher in associate degree.
+- Associate degree in Law Enforcement Investigations (AAS), Fire Protection Technology (AAS), or Emergency Medical Service Professions (AAS).
+Paralegal (AAS) or Public Administration (AAS) may also be considered. - Please consult with academic advisor or Department Chair if you have an associate degree in another field. - Must have earned a cumulative Grade Point Average (GPA) of 2.5 or higher in an associate degree.